zihanye96/Genetic_Algorithm/README.md

 ### Mutate

 The mutate() function takes as input a sequence of length $c$ and mutates each bit in the sequence with probability $\frac{1}{c}$.
-We chose the mutation rate of $\frac{1}{c}$ because "theoretical work and empirical studies have supported a rate of $1/C$" [Givens and Hoeting, 80].
+We chose the mutation rate of $\frac{1}{c}$ because theoretical work and empirical studies have supported a rate of $1/C$.
 If after mutating a chromosome, the chromosome contains all 0's, then the function repeats the mutation process until the chromosome doesn't contain all 0's, as it's not possible to fit a model with no covariates.

 ### Choose